djamal2727/Main-Bearing-Analytical-Model/README.md

 3] Validation folder contains the pyframe3DD source code, validation program, and an example run of the validation process,

-4] Report file compiles previous research, project motive, model formulation, and validation method.
+4] Report file contains previous research, project motive, model formulation, and validation method for this project in greater detail.

 CITATION